ml-in-barcelona/jsoo-css/README.md

 # jsoo-css

 jsoo-css gives a complementary API for dealing with styles in jsoo.
-Provides `Inline` and `Emotion` implementations to deal with inline styles or use [emotion.sh](https://emotion.sh) to enable CSS-in-JS mechanism.
-Plays really well with [jsoo-react](https://github.com/ml-in-barcelona/jsoo-react).
+Provides implementations to inline styles or use [emotion.sh](https://emotion.sh) to enable CSS-in-JS mechanism.
+Plays really well with [jsoo-react](https://github.com/ml-in-barcelona/jsoo-react) but not only.

-### Example
+## Example

 ```reason
 module App = {